 This research supported recovery-oriented practice involving community mental health services, primary care and the community managed sector.
 In the project we adapted a range of existing materials for the Australian setting so that the content and processes of training and development are sensitive to needs of the Victorian mental health care system, the local cultural and legal contexts.
 We used materials developed by our research partners in London, UK, and materials we have developed in Australia for similar work in the primary care sector.
-The modification for Primary Care will also draw on work from Monash University in the development of recovery oriented treatment plans, a project commissioned by the Commonwealth Department of health and Ageing and the Royal Australian College of general Practitioners.
+The modification for Primary Care also drew on work from Monash University in the development of recovery oriented treatment plans, a project commissioned by the Commonwealth Department of health and Ageing and the Royal Australian College of general Practitioners.
 We delivered these interventions and evaluated the process in a carefully designed trial format.
 The aim of the work was to develop, evaluate, and make readily available a set of training materials and organisational change tools that would facilitate all these services to work together to successfully deliver recovery oriented practice.

 Direct Care/Support Delivery participants

 Agencies and people involved in the support of people with a mental illness who were associated with the PULSAR Recovery project include:

 - Mind Australia